 1. Have Just One CTA

-NameOn, a Scandinavian e-tailer, noticed that they were losing a third of their customers just before checkout.
-They reviewed their checkout process and found that they had nine calls-to-action on the cart page.
-So they created another variation with just one CTA on the page, which directed shoppers to checkout.
-In the end, the page with just one CTA performed 11.40% better, leading to $100,000 more in yearly sales.
+NameOn, a Scandinavian e-tailer, was losing over 30% of customers just before checkout.
+On reviewing the checkout process, they hypothesized that having nine calls to action on the cart page was confusing users.
+So they created another variation with just one CTA on the page, directing shoppers to check out.
+The page with just one CTA performed 11.40% better, leading to $100,000 in additional yearly sales.

-But Whirlpool wanted to find out if the secondary CTAs were distracting the recipients from the primary CTA.
-So they created another variation with just one primary CTA and no secondary CTAs.
+But Whirlpool wondered if the secondary CTAs were distracting the recipients from the primary CTA.
+So they created another variation with one primary CTA and no secondary CTAs.

-That’s because, with several calls-to-action on the page, it’s easy for people to get distracted and confused—even if your main call-to-action is the one that stands out.
+With several CTAs on the page, it’s easy for people to get distracted and confused, even if your primary CTA stands out.

-So consider eliminating secondary CTAs or anything that distracts from your main call-to-action-whether it is your checkout pages on your eCommerce website or your email marketing campaigns.
-Think of one specific action that you want your email recipient or website visitor to take, and make that crystal clear.
-The more that you have segmented your audience, the more personal you can get and the easier this will be.
+So consider eliminating anything that distracts from your main CTA, whether it’s on your checkout pages, landing pages, product pages or in emails.
+Think of the one action you want the user to take, and make that crystal clear.
+Plus, the more you can segment your audiences, the more personal you can get with what that CTA is.

-Product bundling is when you sell several complementary products together, generally at a cheaper price than it costs to buy each product individually.
+Product bundling is combining several complementary products in a package at a cheaper price than it cost each product individually.

-Have you ever seen a line outside a restaurant and subsequently felt an urge to eat there?
-If so, then you know the importance of social proof.
+Have you ever seen a line outside a restaurant and immediately felt an urge to eat there?
+This is the power of social proof in action.

 Knowing that other people have purchased and been happy with your product will encourage your shoppers to make a purchase as well and feel more confident in their decision.

-In a post-purchase email campaign, the online retailer, Indochino, picked out three different shirts that matched the suits customers had just bought and then promoted them as a bundle.
+In a post-purchase email campaign, Indochino selected three different shirts that matched the suits customers had just bought and promoted them as a bundle.

-Each email increased the brand’s revenue by 540% compared to their normal promotions.
+This email strategy increased the brand’s revenue by 540% compared to their normal promotions.
 It worked because it presented each customer with just one highly personalized and simple offer.
 It didn’t make them have to think.

 Once the quiz is complete, they then provide them with a curated selection of glasses based on their answers.